rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-07-31-Introducing-Ruby-Girls-Quito.md

 I work as a University Professor (well, I´m starting and learning).
 Currently, I´m involved in researching, but I want to work with projects on Technology Management: I love innovative projects.
-So, as you can imagine, I didn´t know absolutely nothing about programming until recent years caused by my permanent atraction to the technology world even though I always thought that it was too late for meto study something technical.
+So, as you can imagine, I didn´t know absolutely nothing about programming until recent years when due to my permanent atraction to the technology world -even though I always thought that it was too late for me to study something technical- I started to get involved on that world.
 My story starts exactly one year ago: one day there was the opportunity to work with a project about e-learning, but the thing is, I didn´t understand about what they were talking (all about developing), so I was a little bit frustrated.
-Suddenly this event called Rails Girls appeared and I went there and met incredible girls (Sofi included :) ), ate a lot of delicious food haha, practiced and understood code; and that's how history begin!
-I started to love it, now I´m here with all of you in this amazing RGSoC ;)
+Suddenly this event called Rails Girls appeared and I went there and met incredible girls (Sofi included :) ), ate a lot of delicious food -haha-, practiced and understood code; and that's how history begin!
+I started to love it and now I´m here with all of you in this amazing RGSoC ;)

 <br>